 We follow this with a discussion of the most significant risk factors going forward.
-Even though we have not included a numerical analysis of all the risk factors, based on our discussions with SCERA we have illustrated the impact on the funded status and employer contribution rates using relevant economic scenario tests.
-These tests illustrate the effect of future investment returns on the portfolio coming in differently from the current 7.00% annual investment return assumption used in the December 31, 2019 valuation.
+Based on our discussions with SCERA, we have provided a more detailed risk assessment that illustrates the impact on the funded status and employer contribution rates using relevant economic scenario tests.
+These tests illustrate the effect of future investment returns on the Plan's portfolio coming in differently from the current 7.00% annual investment return assumption used in the December 31, 2020 valuation.

 ASOP 51 also requires disclosure of plan maturity measures and other historical information that are significant to understanding the risks associated with the Plan and this information is included in this report.